Magenschleimhautentzündung bei Katzen

 • Tissue sample: If the diagnosis is difficult, a tissue sample can also provide information.
 For this purpose, tiny cells from the stomach lining are removed and examined in the laboratory.

 As soon as the expert can confirm that it is gastritis, the cause can be investigated.
 Your personal observations and knowledge can be very helpful here.
 Inform the vet about any previous illnesses, behavioral abnormalities, eating habits and changes in the cat's life - even those that seem unimportant at first glance.
 All of these findings can be helpful in investigating the cause.
-In addition, a variety of medical procedures are used: blood samples can reveal previous illnesses, an ultrasound and gastroscopy can reveal tumors and ulcers, and a stool sample shows whether there is a parasite infestation.
+In addition, a wide variety of medical procedures are used: blood samples can reveal previous illnesses, an ultrasound and gastroscopy can reveal tumors and ulcers, and a stool sample shows whether there is a parasite infestation.

 Treatment: What to do if you have gastritis?